Akshay199456/100DaysOfCode/README.md

 - Day 19: Worked on friend's portfolio; Today was a more relaxed day as family came in to celebrate the new year's.
 Progress might be slow for the next 2-3 days but will make sure to get progress on different projects.
 - Day 20: Working on friend's portfolio
 - Day 21: Working on friend's portfolio; refactored code; fixed bugs
-- Day 22: Learning [Bootstrap](https://getbootstrap.com/) library; Completed 'Layout' section; Refactoring portfolio site in bootstrap code
+- Day 22: Learning [Bootstrap](https://getbootstrap.com/) library, Completed 'Layout' section; Refactoring portfolio site in bootstrap code